miguelarocao/gpu_boggle/README.md

 An efficient GPU based Boggle solver.

 Boggle is a word game whose purpose it is to find all possible words which can be formed by travelling a given grid of letters.
-By using GPUs, I hope can leverage the parallelizable nature of the problem in order to provide substantial speed ups over an equivalent CPU algorithms.
+By using GPUs, I leveraged the parallelizable nature of the problem in order to provide substantial speed ups over equivalent CPU algorithms.

 ## Installation/Usage Instructions